 Eleonora Sears broke through the Harvard Club’s ban on women, and by 1918 she was playing men on its squash courts.
 She excelled at the game and brought many women into it as president of the U.S. Women’s Squash Racquets Association.
 She was known as the ‘Mother of Squash.’

-She loved horses since girlhood, breeding and riding thoroughbreds until she died.
-She displayed saddle horses, rode in jumping events, drove harness horses, rode to hounds -- and even helped pay for the Boston Police Department's mounted police unit.
+As a girl she loved horses, and she bred and rode them until she died.
+She displayed saddle horses, rode in jumping events, drove harness horses, rode to hounds — and even helped pay for the Boston Police Department’s mounted police unit.

 She rode in steeplechases and once, on a bet in 1912, drove a carriage pulled by four horses down Fifth Avenue in New York.
 That same year she won a quarter horse race in San Diego.

-She raced yachts and speedboats, and was the first person to swim the 4-1/2 miles from Bailey’s Beach to First Beach in Newport, R.I. — the first to do so.
+She also raced yachts and speedboats, and swam the 4-1/2 miles from Bailey’s Beach to First Beach in Newport, R.I. — the first to do so.

 Her habit of long-distance walking came from her father.
 In 1925, she walked the 47 miles from Boston to Providence in 9 hours and 53 minutes.
 At the age of 46, she competed against Olympic marathoner Bill Agee in a walk from Laurel, Md., to Baltimore.
 She also once walked the 73 miles from Newport to Boston in 17 hours.